JB Pritzker, Governor, State of Illinois

 Q10: How many colleges can I list on the FAFSA?

-A10: The FAFSA will now allow students to list up to 20 colleges (previously 10) on their FAFSA.
+A10: The FAFSA allows students to list up to 20 colleges on their FAFSA.
 Students who wish to list more than 20 colleges will need to re-login to make a correction to add more.